Revisiting critical orbits of test particles traveling in a black hole background: Neutral particles traveling in a Schwarzschild space-time

-where $\varphi_0$ is the constant of integration.
-The critical null geodesic is shown in Fig. \ref{Fig:SchNull}, depicting the trajectory of a massless particle from infinity as it spirals inward, asymptotically winding around the circle at $r_c=3M$.
+where $\varphi_0$ is an integration constant.
+The critical null geodesic is shown in Fig. \ref{Fig:SchNull}, depicting the trajectory of a massless particle originating at infinity and spiraling inward, asymptotically approuching the circular at $r_c=3M$.